Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Introduction

-Neutron stars also have dynamically important magnetic fields.
-Soon after they have formed, the magnetic fields of some may be enhanced by a dynamo mechanism (e.g., Thompson \& Duncan 1993) and may have a complex structure.
-There is evidence that at least some accretion-powered X-ray pulsars have complex magnetic field structures (Elsner \& Lamb 1976; Gil et al.\ 2002; Nishimura 2005) or that the dipole moment is off-center (e.g., Coburn 2001; see also Ruderman 1991; Chen \& Ruderman 1993).
-Accreting millisecond X-ray pulsars have relatively weak dipole magnetic fields (e.g. Psaltis \& Chakrabarty 1999), but the details of their fields are unknown.
-They have almost sinusoidal light curves that are consistent with a dipole magnetic field with a small inclination to the spin axis (e.g., Gierli\'nski \& Poutanen 2005; Lamb et al.\ 2008a,b).
-However, this does not exclude the presence of higher-order multipole fields near the star.
-An unusual phenomenon --- rapid, relatively large shifts in the phase of the light curve --- has been observed in many millisecond pulsars (e.g., Morgan et al.\ 2003; Markwardt 2004; Burderi et al.\ 2006; Hartman et al.\ 2009; Patruno et al.\ 2009).
-Several mechanisms have been proposed to explain this phenomenon.
+Many neutron stars also have dynamically important magnetic fields.
+X-ray observations of the cyclotron line helped to reveal the value of the field in some neutron stars (e.g., \citealt{maki99,cobu02} and references therein; see also Bignami et al. 2003).
+The magnetic fields of newly formed neutron stars may be enhanced by a dynamo mechanism (e.g., Thompson \& Duncan 1993) and may have a complex structure.
+There is evidence that at least some accretion-powered X-ray pulsars have complex magnetic field structures (Elsner \& Lamb 1976; Burderi et al, 2000; Nishimura 2005).
+Accreting millisecond X-ray pulsars have relatively weak magnetic fields (e.g. Psaltis \& Chakrabarty 1999; van der Klis 2000).
+They often have almost sinusoidal light curves, or the light-curve can strongly depart from a sinusoid during the outburst and may have two peaks per period (see, e.g., Hartman et al. 2008; Poutanen, Ibragimov \& Annala 2009; Ibragimov \& Poutanen 2009).
+A sinusoidal light-curve is consistent with a dipole magnetic field with a small tilt to the spin axis.
+However, in stars with more complex fields, the light-curve can be also sinusoidal or almost sinusoidal, in particular at small inclination angles (e.g., Long et al. 2007, 2008; see this paper).
+Also, the field may be a dipole at large distances, but have more complex structure at small distances.
+In some theories, it is suggested that the field of millisecond pulsars could represent a strongly off-center dipole field (e.g., Ruderman 1991; Chen \& Ruderman 1993), which gives us a hint that the field may be more complex than a typical dipole field.